-We ask whether it’s time to engage artesanos and fans alike via the social web.
-This topic is explored in depth in the Slideshare presentation Crafting Our Future (Fabricando Nuestro Futuro).
+It’s time to find new ways to engage artesanos, food vendors, market stall holders AND fans alike via the social web.
+This topic is explored in depth in the Slideshare presentation Crafting Our Future (Fabricando Nuestro Futuro) (2011).

 Buying from locals assists local economic development.
 Shopping has great entertainment value and tourists love souvenirs, the reminders of a place where you are not.

 On the downside, not all crafts are produced by or benefit local artisans.
 Nor is production always sustainable.
 Be wary of buying products made with feathers or animal skins if you’re trying to protect nature!